fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

 3. Push the remote control buttons

 When we call the remote's `onButtonWasPushed(0)` method, the command that's in slot 0 is a function object (created by the lambda expression).
 Because the lambda expression has the same signature as the `execute()` method of the `Command` interface, the compiler is able to match this method with the lambda expression.
 Both have no arguments and no return types.
 Therefore, calling `onButtonWasPushed(0)` invokes `onCommands[0].execute()` which the lambda expressions stands in for and its statements are executed.

 Instead of using lambda expressions which call only one method, for example `livingRoomLight.on();`, it is possible to simplify the code using *method references*.

 {% highlight java %}
-remoteControl.setCommand(0, livingRoomLight::on, livingRoomLight::off);
+remoteControl.setCommand(0, livingRoomLight.on, livingRoomLight.off);
 {% endhighlight %}

 In case we need to call more than one method we need to create a lambda expression either in line,